-In addition to providing for water resource protection and public use, this acquisition will be consistent with several ongoing initiatives, including the West Bay Sector Plan.
+In addition to providing for public use and water resource protection, this acquisition will be consistent with several ongoing initiatives, including the West Bay Sector Plan.
 These initiatives also include efforts to restore seagrass communities in the bay and to improve the treatment and management of domestic wastewater.